 [testimonial]”My children and I had an incredible experience sea kayaking off San Juan Island with the assistance of a Sea Quest biologist named Mark Lewis.
 He facilitated one of the most significant days of my life in the last 15 years.
 My children, 12 and 15, were also deeply impacted by a fantastic orca whale encounter and the guide’s willingness to share his knowledge.”
 Jocelyn Castillo, Idaho[/testimonial]

-Mark Lewis is one of the original founders of Sea Quest Expeditions and Zoetic Research.
+Mark Lewis is one of the original founders of Sea Quest Kayak Tours and Zoetic Research.
 He was a freelance biologist, kayak guide, birding guide, photographer, author and lecturer for several years before embarking on the creation of our present organization in 1989.
 Mark has nearly three decades of professional sea kayak guiding experience and is our senior guide instructor.
 See him performing an impromptu Eskimo roll below.

 Mark is well known as the ornithological authority in the San Juan Islands of Washington state as he is the senior author of a birding guide book for the region.
 He has also done research on marine mammals such as harbor seals and minke whales while a research associate of The Whale Museum.
 Mark also taught various upper and lower level classes at Skagit Valley College, including “Seabird Ecology” and “Whale School”.
 Click here if you interested in joining Mark on a birding tour in the San Juan Islands.